The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The focus should be on items of expenditure which will not be eligible for capital allowances, such as certain legal expenses or extraordinary expenditure.

 If it is determined that the expenditure is in fact capital, it is possible that it qualifies as an allowable cost of acquisition or disposal of an asset and tax relief will become available on the disposal of that asset through a chargeable gain calculation.
 This often applies in the context of legal and professional fees.
 See the Introduction to capital gains tax guidance note.

 The risk-based approach can be further developed in the context of larger businesses.
 It is impractical to review all potentially capital expenses in the profit and loss account.
 An appropriate threshold for expenditure should be set and only individual items above it should be examined.

-See the Simplified cash basis expenditure guidance note for more information on the treatment of capital expenditure for unincorporated businesses using the cash basis.
+See also the Simplified cash basis expenditure guidance note for more information on the treatment of capital expenditure for unincorporated businesses using the cash basis.

-The distinction between revenue and capital is often difficult to ascertain and must be determined based on the facts of each case.
+The distinction between revenue and capital is often difficult to ascertain and must

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.